ministryofjustice/security-guidance/policies/general-user-video-and-messaging-apps-guidance.md

 Some ALBs, Agencies, or other large groups within the MOJ might have their own, specific guidance regarding how to use certain Video and Messaging apps for different purposes.

-### OFFICIAL and OFFICIAL-SENSITIVE Information
+### `OFFICIAL` and `OFFICIAL-SENSITIVE` Information

-‘OFFICIAL’ information is the majority of information that is created or processed by the public sector.
+`OFFICIAL` information is the majority of information that is created or processed by the public sector.
 This includes routine business operations and services, some of which could have damaging consequences if lost, stolen or published in the media, but are not subject to a heightened threat profile.

-‘OFFICIAL-SENSITIVE’ is not a classification.
-‘Sensitive’ is a handling caveat for a small subset of information marked OFFICIAL that requires special handling by staff.
-You should apply the handling caveat where you wish to control access to that information, whether in a document, email etc.
+`OFFICIAL-SENSITIVE` is not a classification.
+'SENSITIVE' is a handling caveat for a small subset of information marked `OFFICIAL` that requires special handling by staff.
+You should apply the handling caveat where you wish to advise how to look after access to that information, whether in a document, email etc.

 ### Access to tools